vsujan/Auth/API-DOC.md

     			{
     				"error": {
         				"code": 401,
-        				"message": "The token you provided is invalid."
+        				"message": "The token you provided is invalid" }
-    				}
 				}
 				```